kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 </script>
 ```

-If you reload the browser, you should see a screaming error and the page would not load
+If you reload the browser, you should see a screaming error and the page would not load.

 To compile things, we need a compiler.
-In our case, let's fast forward and just use Bael.
+In our case, let's fast forward and just use Bael transcomplier for javascript.

 Babel is cool to compile JSX and let's do the compilation with Babel then.

-However, since  we are doing this serverlessly, let's import another link into the head.
+Since  we are doing this serverlessly, let's import another link into the head.

 ```javascript
 <head>